liaofeicoding/d3-playground/LivingProgram/2016/04/26/beginners_guide.md

 :+1: You just made a file!

-In order to reply to issues, and make **markdown files**, you have to learn markdown... :smirk:
+In order to reply to issues and ontouchstart's lessons, you have to learn markdown...

 ### Learning Markdown
 > read everything below, before continuing
-(click this...) :point_right:[Here](https://guides.github.com/features/mastering-markdown/) are some basic features in markdown, and they are enough for you to write comments, or files.
+(click this...) :point_right:[Here](https://guides.github.com/features/mastering-markdown/) are some basic features in markdown, and they are enough for you to write comments in the issues, or write markdown files.

 [This](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a cheatsheet (which also includes how to embed **cool videos** like the ones above)